Mensen Ernst: Trips

 He was reputed to have run about 2500 km from Paris to Moscow.
-It took him 14 days starting on 11 June 1832—averaging over 200 km a day.
+It took him just under 14 days starting on 11 June 1832—averaging over 200 km a day.
 On a later trip, from Istanbul to Calcutta and back again, lasting 59 days, he ran 140 km per day.
 On his trips he took very little rest and never slept on a bed.
 When he did rest it was short naps, between ten and fifteen minutes at a time, and he took them standing or leaning against a tree with a handkerchief over his face.
 His last trip started in Bad Muskau, and went through Jerusalem and Cairo, from where he intended to run along the Nile until he found its source.
 He died in January 1843 from dysentery, close to the border between Egypt and Sudan, where he was buried a few days later.
 The place of his death is now buried by the Aswan Dam.